SynthstromAudible/DelugeFirmware/docs/community_features.md

  - ([#282]) Ability to select, using a Community Features Menu, which parameters are controlled when you click the Delay-related golden knobs.
 The default (for upper and lower knobs) is PingPong On/Off and Type (Digital/Analog), and you can modify it so the knob clicks change the Sync Type (Even, Triplets, Even) and SyncLevel (Off, Whole, 2nd, 4th...) respectively.

 #### Automation Instrument Clip View
- - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: docs\features\automation_view.md
+ - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Automation View Documentation]
  - ([#241]) Automation Instrument Clip View is a new view that complements the existing Instrument Clip View.
 	- It is accessed from within the Clip View by pressing the Clip button (which will blink to indicate you are in the Automation View).
 	- You can edit Non-MPE Parameter Automation for Synth, Kit and Midi instrument clips on a per step basis at any zoom level.
 	- A community features sub-menu titled Automation was created to access a number of configurable settings for changes to existing behaviour.
 	- The three changes to existing behaviour included in this feature are: Clearing Clips, Nudging Notes and Shifting a Clip Horizontally.
+ - Follow-up PR's:
+	- ([#347]) Add new automatable parameters

 <h1 id="runtime-features">Runtime settings aka Community Features Menu</h1>